 2. DC Electric Power

-DC power is defined as the rate of flows of electrical energy in an electrical circuit.
-This power is generated by the cell battery, etc.
+DC power is defined as ‘the rate of flows of electrical energy in only one direction’.

 Simply Represent as,

 Power = (Voltage*Current)=[(Current)²*Resistance)]= [(Voltage)²/Resistance)]

 In DC, if the circuit is purely resistive, voltage and current both are in the same phase.

 In this circuit, the Power factor is not occurring.
 Because there is no concept of the phase angle between voltage & current.